contemn1/sentence_embeddings/README.md

 You can take a file consisting of multiple sentences as the input and get 5 different sentence embeddings file

 ## dependencies
 The code is written in python.
-Detailed dependencies despription could be found in enviroment.yml file use conda env create -f environment.yml  to create new environment
+Detailed dependencies despription could be found in enviroment.yml You can use above bash script to create new environment